Water and Road project – Sustainable Urban area

 Overall Course Objectives

-The student acquires knowledge of and demonstrates application of the DGNB criteria
+The student acquires knowledge of and demonstrates the application of the DGNB criteria for urban areas.

-The student obtains prerequisites for basic project planning in a digital environment.
+The student acquires prerequisites for basic design in a digital environment.

-The student further develops tools to constructively participate in and contribute to a group collaboration for an infrastructure project
+The student further develops tools to constructively participate in and contribute to group collaboration around an infrastructure project.

 Learning Objectives

-- Analyze and assess project proposals with emphasis on the DGNB system, certification scheme for urban areas based on a holistic understanding of sustainability.
+- Analyze and assess project proposals with emphasis on the DGNB system, a certification scheme for urban districts based on a holistic understanding of sustainability.

-- Design and calculate selected elements of infrastructure in the urban area
+- Design selected elements of infrastructure in the district.

 Course Content

-The course project is based on all courses worked with in the 2nd semester.
+The course project is based on all the courses you work on in the 2nd semester.

-The project work focuses on ethics and sustainability and takes place in groups.
+The project work focuses on water and road systems and their sustainability and takes place in groups.

 -analysis, assessment and improvement

-Phases of designing Civil Works projects, special focus on the project proposal phase
+Phase division of construction projects, especially the project proposal phase

 -IT tools: CAD, GIS, Scalgo